UNC-Libraries/box-c/integration/README.md

 # Integration Tests

+## Running individual tests in Intellij
+For integration tests which depend on maven to set up additional applications (such as solr or the dcr access application), the test needs to be run as a maven command rather than a regular junit test.
+To do this in Intellij, go to:

+* Run > Edit Configurations
+* Click the "+" button in the left left
+* In the commandline field, enter a command like: `-Dit.test=CollectionsEndpointIT verify` where CollectionsEndpointIT is the name of the test you want to run.
+* Set the "Working Directory" to the path to the integration module within your boxc project.
+* Give a name to the test, such as "CollectionsEndpointIT verify", then click "Okay"
+* The test can then be executed using "Run > Run...", or the test running dropdown menu in the top menu bar.

 ## Creating New Web App Tests
 ### How to set up
 Choose which endpoint you'd like to test and create the test file in the correct web package